It is also no accidental coincidence that the Canadiens are playing the Winged Wheel for a second time in this exhibition schedule.

 One example in Montreal, was when the Canadiens were scouting winger Andrei Kostitsyn.
 There were concerns from many organizations regarding a series of epileptic seizures Kostitsyn had suffered while appearing with Belarus during the World Junior Championships.
 The condition (known as Frontal Lobe Epilepsy - Grey's Anatomy anyone?) had not been properly diagnosed, and was easily remedied by finding the proper medication.

-The Canadiens were dilligent in their assessment of Kostitsyn.
-During pre draft screening tests and interviews, Kostitsyn boarded the bike for cardio and leg strength tests.
+The Canadiens were diligent in their assessment of Kostitsyn.
+During pre-draft screening tests and interviews, Kostitsyn boarded the bike for cardio and leg strength tests.
 The drill involves peddling like a getaway thief for ten minutes, and soon after beginning Kostitsyn suffered what appeared to be the start of an attack.
 He removed himself from the bike and settled himself down.

 The Red Wings and Canadiens have been ahead of the curve for a few seasons in regards to choosing players.
 It is evidenced in the fact that both clubs have become knows for making strong choices in the latter rounds.
 The Entry Draft will always be a form of crapshoot, but by scouting what a player eats for breakfast, how often he attends church, and what the ex-girlfriend thinks of him, a better gauge of a person's convictions comes forth.

-Of course, other clubs do these things well also, but perhaps the Habs and Red Wings are more thourough because they have been understanding certain things longer.
+Of course, other clubs do these things well also, but perhaps the Habs and Red Wings are more thorough because they have been understanding certain things longer.

 On the ice, the team's final product mirrors each others in several ways.
 Both clubs employ speed as their biggest asset.
 While Detroit uses it's speed and passing skills to deploy a puck possession oriented offense, the Canadiens, slightly larger in size, use speed more in terms of puck pursuit.